-Expected Completion Date: September 30, 2011
+Expected Completion Date: September 30, 2012, but may be delayed due to lack of WMLTF appropriations.

 Historical Background/Need for Project: To provide public/land management access to approximately 750 acres of District property in the Escambia River Water Management Area.